Bri Teresi Looks Like A Sexy Vixen While Going Braless Underneath A White Tank Top

 She wore her long, blond locks with a center part, and they cascaded messily over her back and shoulders.
 Bri kept her accessories simple, rocking only a pair of dainty earrings that provided just the right amount of bling.

-In her caption, Bri made sure to credit her photographer for snapping the sexy shot.
 It has not taken long for social media users to express their love for the update.
 As of this writing, the post has only been live on Bri’s page for an hour, but it’s already earned more than 3,500 likes and 170-plus comments.
-Most fans were quick to compliment her rock hard abs while a few more struggled to find the right words, commenting with emoji instead.
+Most fans were quick to compliment her rock-hard abs while a few more struggled to find the right words, commenting with emoji instead.
 A few more replied to her caption, joking about what she is “looking at.”

-“You looking at a golf ball, and saying “I’m about to putt this ball all the way across the field and finally get that hole in one,” one fan suggested.
+“You looking at a golf ball, and saying ‘I’m about to putt this ball all the way across the field and finally get that hole in one,'” one fan suggested.

 “I think you’re looking at an animal just roaming,” a second chimed in, adding a single flame.